-Welcome once again to your tour of the island, and today I want to tell you a little about Monty Smith in Rhodes (also referred to as Mount Smith, Agios Stefanos Hill and The Acropolis Of Rhodes).
+Welcome back to your island tour, and now, let’s dive into a bit about Monte Smith in Rhodes, also known as Mount Smith, Agios Stefanos Hill, and The Acropolis Of Rhodes.

 You can of course opt for a taxi or a bus if you prefer an easier time, but trust me, the walk and the fresh air is worth it if you want to head there from The City.

 Monte Smith In Rhodes: The History Behind the Name

 Amidst the war with the Turks in 1802, there arose a crucial need for an observation point to vigilantly monitor the movements of Napoleon and his fleet in the Mediterranean Sea.

 This area was a perfect place to set up this lookout point due to its elevation on the island (it is the highest point in the city), as from here you have a clear view of the waters on both sides of the island as well as the city itself.

 When you stand on Monte Smith, you can easily see far to the west over the area of Ixia, and on a clear day, Turkey is clearly visible.
 To the east, you get a fantastic view of the coast, covering all the port areas on the island.

 General Sydney Smith was the British Naval Admiral serving at this time during the French Revolutionary War between 1792 and 1802, and assisted in countering the French attacks in the Mediterranean Sea.

 He did this with success and it was later said by Napoleon later in his life that Smith was the reason he missed out on his destiny.
 This is why the area bears his name..